BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `ln_invoice` *string*
     - MUST be a Lightning BOLT 11 invoice for the number of `order_total_sat`.
     - Invoice MUST be a [HOLD invoice](https://bitcoinops.org/en/topics/hold-invoices/).
-    - MUST be a maximum of 2048 characters.
+    - MUST be at most 2048 characters long.
 - `onchain_address` *LSPS0.onchain_address* On-chain address the client can pay the order_total_sat to
     - MUST be null IF one of the following is true:
       - `options.min_onchain_payment_size_sat` is greater than order_total_sat.